Managing International Marketing Communications, Brands and Relationships

 Communications is at the heart of modern organisations.
 It is vital that all business professionals are able to understand and recognise effective communications strategies across a range of stakeholder groups.
-Organisations need to be communicate with customers, employers, investors, suppliers and regulators and this module considers different types of communication techniques and strategies and helps you to understand and apply core theories of communications.
+Organisations need to be able to communicate with customers, employers, investors, suppliers and regulators and this module considers different types of communication techniques and strategies to help you understand and apply core theories of communications.

-You will also learn about brands – how they are built, where they derive their value from, and what your customers love about them.
-You will take part in an exciting group project which examines brand power across the world, comparing and contrasting the different cultural, social and economic conditions in which brands can flourish and grow.
+You'll also learn about brands – how they are built, where they derive their value from, and what your customers love about them.
+You'll take part in an exciting group project which examines brand power across the world, comparing and contrasting the different cultural, social and economic conditions in which brands can flourish and grow.

 - Strategic marketing operations and communications in effective and sustainable business administration